 Compact eight-channel trim and fader panel with master fader, transport control, and additional mappable buttons.
-If the 833 has the +4 plugin installed, bank switch between channels 1-8 and 5-12.
+Bank switch to access 888 the 16 channels in two banks of eight channels.
 Note: The Soft Fader/Trim Pickup function does not pickup trim and fader values when going between banks and control modes - adjusting trim or fader after moving from one bank or control mode to another will result in sudden audio level changes.